alessiodesogus/alessiodesogus.github.io/sentiments.md

 <div style="text-align: justify">Building on our previous analyses, which have meticulously dissected various aspects of mental health videos through time-series evaluations and an in-depth exploration of video metadata, we now turn our focus to a crucial and often underexplored facet: how these videos convey.

 This phase of our investigation seeks to bridge the gap between quantitative data and the qualitative essence of the content, through NLP analysis methodologies.
-By delving into the emotional undercurrents of these videos, we aim to paint a comprehensive picture, discovering out whether the top mental health videos are trying to use some tricks to become more popular - strong tone, engaging keyword...
+By delving into the emotional undercurrents of these videos, we aim to paint a comprehensive picture, discovering out whether the top mental health videos are trying to use some tricks to become more popular - strong tone, engaging topics...
 </div>